 We are antiquarian booksellers and writers working from our little bookshop in London, Ontario.
-The texts we love are bizarre and charming: local history, true crime, the occult, fine literature, artist's books, erotica, counterculture, Canadian art, comic books.
-Most of all, we love books and we share that mutual love with our favourite clients.
+The texts we love are bizarre and charming: local history, true crime, the occult, fine literature, artist's books, erotica, counterculture, Canadian art, and comic books.
+Most of all, we love books and we are here to share that mutual love with you.

-We hold regular events in our spooky little basement and on our main floor.
+We hold regular events in our shop.
 We've had film shoots, band recordings, readings and lectures, film screenings, as well as student clubs meet up here and it is simply amazing.
 As we are both writers, we're always ready to share in the culture of print and publishing in whatever shape that takes.
 Each day brings unexpected events and people into our little space, reminding us that books are a big world filled with fantastic people and ideas.

 We're also very involved with the active and interesting community of artists and promoters in our little city.
 We get bored easily and often cook up some ridiculous idea to try out.
 London has been very kind to us.
 These labours of love have included starting Kangaroo Variety (a live arts magazine) with 121 Studios, the Bad Art Festival with London Fuse, as well as other one-offs such as film screenings, award sponsorship, and mentoring young people who (like we once were) are simply looking to find out how the hell one becomes a writer.
 (Hint: there's no straight answer).
 We have also curated art shows, written extensive local histories, and have been local media trouble-makers (a role we love, frankly).
 All of this is run out of the little ship we call Brown and Dickson.